 Another alternative for disinfecting colored scrubs is a phenolic disinfectant.
 Lysol brand disinfectant is available in most areas.
 Phenolic disinfectants may be added to the wash or rinse water, if the rinse water is warm.

-Following regular laundry steps and adding a disinfectant followed by machine drying will kill any virus in question, even the AIDS virus.
+Following regular laundry steps, adding a disinfectant, and machine drying will kill any virus in question, even the AIDS virus.

 Stains on scrubs are inevitable.
 The key is to know how to pretreat them before you begin washing.
-Here are some of the most common and how to handle them.
-For other stains - like the mustard from your sandwich, follow the stain removal tips for specific stains.
+Here are some of the most common medical stains and how to handle them.
+For other stains, like the mustard from your sandwich, follow the stain removal tips for specific stains.

 - Vomit, Urine and Feces: These are also protein stains and should be treated first with COLD water.
 Remove any solid matter with a tongue depressor or edge of a disposable spoon or knife.
 Never rub with a cloth because that pushed the stain deeper in the fabric.
 Again, flush with a steady stream of cold water and treat with the heavy duty detergent before washing.
 Add 1/2 cup baking soda to the wash water to help reduce odor.

 - Liquid Medications: It is the dye added to these meds that cause a problem.
-Mix a solution of oxygen-based bleach (OxiClean, Tide Oxi) and cool water.
-Submerge the stained garment and allow it to soak at least one hour - longer is better, up to eight hours.
+Mix a solution of oxygen-based bleach and cool water.
+Submerge the stained garment and allow it to soak at least one hour, longer is better, up to eight hours.
 This will remove the dye and is safe for all colors and scrub fabrics.
 Wash as usual.

-- Iodine: Begin by soaking the stain in warm water (about 90 degrees) with an enzyme-based detergent or heavy duty detergent like Tide, Wisk or Persil for about 20 minutes.
+- Iodine: Begin by soaking the stain in warm water (about 90 degrees) with an enzyme-based presoak project or heavy duty detergent like Tide or Persil for about 20 minutes.
 Cold water is not effective in soaking the stain.
 Then wash as usual in warm water with detergent and oxygen-based bleach to remove the remaining discoloration.
-If a stain remains, mix a solution of oxygen-based bleach (brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
+If a stain remains, mix a fresh solution of oxygen-based bleach and tepid water.
 Submerge the entire garment.
 Allow it to soak for at least four hours or overnight and then launder as usual.
 Repeat as needed.